French and British interregnum in the Dutch East Indies: British interregnum (1811–1816)

 Raffles particularly holds special interest on the history, culture and the people of Java.
 During his short reign, British Java saw the surge of archaeological surveys and government attention on local culture, art and history.
 His administration rediscovered the ruins of the great Buddhist mandala of Borobudur in Central Java.
 Other archaeological sites in Java such as Prambanan Hindu temple and ancient Majapahit city of Trowulan, also came to light during his administration.
 Under Raffles patronage, a large number of ancient monuments in Java were rediscovered, excavated and systematically catalogued for the first time.
 Raffles was the enthusiast of the island's history, as he wrote the book History of Java published later in 1817.

-In 1815, the island of Java was returned to control of the Netherlands following the end of Napoleonic Wars, under the terms of the Anglo-Dutch Treaty of 1814.
-In 1816, the Dutch regained the full control of their colony in Java and other parts of the archipelago, and they would embark on their conquest over other independent polities in the archipelago.
-By 1920 they had consolidated their realm, a colonial state in the Indonesian archipelago, established Dutch East Indies as one of the most profitable European colonies in the world's colonial history.
+In 1816, under the administration of British governor John Fendall, Java was returned to control of the Netherlands as per the terms of the Anglo-Dutch Treaty of 1814.
+After regaining full control of their colony in Java and other parts of the archipelago, the Dutch would embark on their conquest over other independent polities in the region.
+By 1820 they had consolidated their realm, a colonial state in the Indonesian archipelago, established Dutch East Indies as one of the most profitable European colonies in the world's colonial history.